tarakanbg/vatsim_online/README.md

 which returns an unformatted, unparsed string such as `20120722091954`
 * The `rating` station attribute is now humanized not to return just an integer, but a readable version of the VATSIM rating, i.e. S1, S2, S3, C1, C3, I1, I3, etc...
+* Added the possibility of customizing the great circle maps by optionally passing parameters for width and height: `icao.vatsim_online(:gcmap_width => 400, :gcmap_height => 400)`.
+Read the documentation for detailed explanation and examples

 ### v.
 0.4 - 27 August 2012